 Climate Change

 South East Queensland has been identified as one of several locations in Australia which is highly vulnerable to the impacts of climate change.
 The frequency and severity of major storms, droughts, heatwaves, bushfires and flooding are expected to increase as the climate continues to change.
+Gradual changes such as sea level rise also pose significant risks to the region.

 Council's Climate Change Response